panimesh14/Bayesian-Learning-and-Simulation/README.md

 # Bayesian-Learning-and-Simulation
-Bayesian Approach to Solving and Simulating Problems Naive Bayes may be found in other repositories
+Bayesian Approach to Solving and Simulating Problems
+#Naive Bayes available in other reps